AXIVproject/vps/README.md

 The ‘Status’ should now say ‘Enabled’, and within an hour the timer in the ‘Active’ column should start increasing.

-Congratulations, your Phore Masternode is now set up and running!
+Congratulations, your AXIV Masternode is now set up and running!
 Depending on how many masternodes there are, it may take 12-24 hours before you see your first masternode reward.
 This is normal and rewards should come at more regular intervals after the first one.

 ## Issues and Questions

-Please open a GitHub Issue  here: https://github.com/phoreproject/vps/issues if there are problems with this installation method.
-Many Phore team members actively support people installing masternodes and can provide assistance in the Phore Discord channel.
+Please open a GitHub Issue  here: https://github.com/AXIVproject/vps/issues if there are problems with this installation method.
+Many AXIV team members actively support people installing masternodes and can provide assistance in the AXIV Discord channel.
 Here is a Discord invitation:

 https://discord.gg/sbgdcdv

-If you would like to make a donation to Phore's ongoing development, you can send Phore to the core team at this address: PDjGJMDzvJnvbxxgR1bgPm77fFLxn3KAg8
+If you would like to make a donation to AXIV's ongoing development, you can send AXIV to the core team at this address: PDjGJMDzvJnvbxxgR1bgPm77fFLxn3KAg8